 Given that dividend payments have been shrinking like a glacier in a warming world, we need to check if there are some bright spots on the horizon.
 It's encouraging to see that 360 DigiTech has been growing its earnings per share at 76% a year over the past five years.
 Earnings have been growing rapidly, and with a low payout ratio we think that the company could turn out to be a great dividend stock.

 360 DigiTech Looks Like A Great Dividend Stock

-It's important to note that companies having a consistent dividend policy will generate greater investor confidence than those having an erratic one.
-At the same time, there are other factors our readers should be conscious of before pouring capital into a stock.
+Market movements attest to how highly valued a consistent dividend policy is compared to one which is more unpredictable.
+Meanwhile, despite the importance of dividend payments, they are not the only factors our readers should know when assessing a company.
 As an example, we've identified 3 warning signs for 360 DigiTech that you should be aware of before investing.
 If you are a dividend investor, you might also want to look at our curated list of high yield dividend stocks.

 Have feedback on this article?
 Concerned about the content?
 Get in touch with us directly.
 Alternatively, email editorial-team (at) simplywallst.com.

 This article by Simply Wall St is general in nature.
 We provide commentary based on historical data and analyst forecasts only using an unbiased methodology and our articles are not intended to be financial advice.
 It does not constitute a recommendation to buy or sell any stock, and does not take account of your objectives, or your financial situation.
 We aim to bring you long-term focused analysis driven by fundamental data.
 Note that our analysis may not factor in the latest price-sensitive company announcements or qualitative material.
 Simply Wall St has no position in any stocks mentioned.